// TRADING TERMINOLOGY

 What is Pip?

-A "pip" (percentage in point) is the smallest price move that a given exchange rate makes based on market convention.
+A "pip" (percentage in point) is the foundational unit of measurement in forex trading, representing the smallest standard price move in an exchange rate.

 In-Depth Explanation